joelchan/notes/discourse-graph/evidence/EVD - Undergrad MechE students who saw near analogies (clocks) for a time-keeping problem preferred...drip-based) solutions to continuous (e.g., flowfill) solutions - @tsengRoleTimingAnalogical2008.md

         - Total number of designs

-        - Number of functional repeats (a variant way of measuring [[🧱 fixation]] or [[diversity]] (reverse))
+        - Number of functional repeats (a variant way of measuring [[🧱 fixation]]

-        - Number of functionally distinct designs (a variant way of measuring (reverse) [[🧱 fixation]] or [[diversity]] )
+        - Number of functionally distinct designs (a variant way of measuring (reverse) [[🧱 fixation]]

         - Novelty of each solution

         - All functional measures relied on a functional categorization, which had two researchers independently assign one or more functional categories (from a bottom-up generated list of 16 categories) to each solution.
-NOTE: singular solutions (functional categories that only one person generated) were lumped together into a single "other" category, comprising 3% of solutions. [[inter-rater reliability]] was pretty good, at [[Cohen's K]] = 0.87
+NOTE: singular solutions (functional categories that only one person generated) were lumped together into a single "other" category, comprising 3% of solutions. [[inter-rater reliability]]

             - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2F3jxnOT3tZr.png?alt=media&token=9f8ac47d-8f9a-41f3-9433-160b37cfb4d7) (p.
 209)